Gain a deeper understanding of Dynatrace terminology and concepts.

 With OneAgent DaemonSet, you can set up OneAgent on Kubernetes manually.
 DaemonSet is a feature that ensures that if a copy of a pod on a node dies, the copy is recreated, and if nodes are added to the cluster, copies of the pod are added as well.

 With OneAgent log module (OneAgent platform and capability support matrix), you can set up OneAgent to ingest and process log data.
-Once enabled, OneAgent log module collects log data and streams it to Dynatrace to be analyzed by Dynatrace Log Monitoring feature.
+Once enabled, OneAgent log module collects log data and streams it to Dynatrace to be analyzed by Dynatrace Log Monitoring Classic feature.
 You can use a command line (OneAgent configuration via command-line interface) to see if the log monitoring module is enabled on your OneAgent.

 Dynatrace's mobile app support for iOS, which lets you track user behavior on mobile web pages.
 OneAgent for iOS helps you identify mobile user experience problems before they affect your users.
 It also lets you receive business analytics data like the geographic distribution of your web page visitors and average session duration.